Defining Public Speaking Anxiety

 3. Clinical Assessment

-Include a comprehensive clinical assessment that may consist of:
+Include a thorough clinical assessment that may involve:

 - Clinical interviews